-When you hear the phrase ‘tongue-tied’ your mind may wander to the phrase people use when someone’s at a loss for words.
-But for babies being ‘tongue tied’ can be…quite literal!
+When you hear the phrase “tongue tied” your mind may wander to the phrase people use when someone’s at a loss for words.
+But for babies being “tongue tied can be…quite literal!

 Newborn tongue tie (or ankyloglossia: “tie” “tongue”) is a pretty uncommon condition where a baby’s frenulum tightly holds the bottom of the tongue to the floor of the mouth.
+(Its estimated that 4% to 10% of newborns have tongue tie.)

 Their frenu-what??
 Let’s back up for a second.

-The frenulum is a little flap under the tongue that anchors it to the floors of the mouth.
+The frenulum is a little flap under the tongue that anchors it to the floor of the mouth.
 (Touch your tongue to the roof of your mouth and under the tongue—about halfway back—you’ll feel a little bit of tissue stretching between your tongue and the bottom of your mouth.
 That’s your frenulum!)
 Frenulum comes from Latin for “little bridle”—and indeed, it acts as an itty-bitty bridle that holds your tongue in place.

-What is Tongue-Tie Surgery?
+What is tongue-tie surgery?

 About Dr. Harvey Karp